lesterlimjj/tp/docs/DeveloperGuide.md

 * **Alternative 2:** New command format of `searchPersonName n/Name…`, for example `searchPersonName n/Alex Yeoh n/John Doe`
   * Pros: Allows users to specify multiple space separated names at once.
 Prefix tag of `n/` might be more appropriate for such a command.
   * Cons: Requires significant changes from AB3 legacy code.
+Not a priority.

 ### \[Consideration\] Applying multiple search/match filters concurrently